PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ### Updating the app variables
 The default update behavior for the app variables is to:

-1. First create all the app variables with the default values they should have according to the new version of your app
+1. First create all the app variables with their default values in the new version of your app
-2. For each app variable that exists both in the stored state and in the new version of the app: copy over the value from the stored state to the app variable in the app
+2. For each app variable that exists both in the stored state and in the new version of the app:
+	* Copy over the value from the stored state to the app variable in the app

 ::: tip Example